 Day 11: Kyoto.
 Ryoan-ji's dry garden is perhaps Kyoto's most famous stone garden.
 The large walled temple compound of Daitoku-ji, established in the 14th century, is an important foundation of Japanese Zen Buddhism.
 Its many sub-temples contain dry landscape gardens; one of the finest (and smallest) is in the Daisen-in.
-In the afternoon visit Saihoji, with its enchanting dappled moss garden.
+In the afternoon visit Saiho-ji, with its enchanting dappled moss garden.

-Day 12: Kyoto.
+Day 12: Kyoto to Tokyo.
 Morning excursion to Uji, the location of the last few chapters of The Tale of Genji.
-The Byodo-in temple was a villa made into a temple by Fujiwara no Yorimichi (of the Heian period power-holding family) in 1052.
+The Byodo-in temple was a villa made into a temple in 1052 by Fujiwara no Yorimichi (of the Heian period power-holding family).
 Its Phoenix Hall appears to spread its wings in front of the lake.
-Visit traditional crafts studios.
+Bullet train to Tokyo and overnight.

-Day 13: Osaka to London.
+Day 13: Tokyo to London.
 The tour ends after breakfast.
-(Flights to London are not included - there is an airport transfer in time for the recommended direct flight back to London, via Helsinki -see Practicalities).
+(Flights to London are not included - there is an airport transfer in time for the recommended flight back to London - see Practicalities).